nupur06p/ethernaut-challenge/Elevator/Solution.md

 # Elevator

-In the Elevator challenge, we have the below complexity to beat the level:
+In this challenge, we have the below complexity to beat the level:

 "This elevator won't let you reach the top of your building.
 Right?"